What Are SG&A Expenses?

 SG&A expense depends on the structure of the company, whether the company has more fixed costs than variable costs and vice versa.

-- Scenario 1: If the company has more fixed costs than variable costs and if it has a high fixed cost then it needs to have high annual sales.
-If even there is a slightly dip in revenues then it won’t be able to cover its fixed costs.
+- Scenario 1: If the company has more fixed costs than variable costs, and if fixed costs are high, it needs to have high annual sales.
+If even there is a slight dip in revenues, then it won’t be able to cover its fixed costs.
 Such companies have a high break to generate profits.

 Now we will see an example of General & Administrative Expenses.

-Rajesh needs to include the salaries of the people of all the departments of the company and also the associated taxes; utilities, telephone, insurance, rent, repairs & maintenance that are associated to the building and also the office equipment and also the advertising expenses, commissions, travel expenses, selling and marketing supplies, and administrative and general supplies.
+Rajesh needs to include the salaries of the people of all the company departments and the associated taxes.
+E.g., utilities, telephone, insurance, rent, repairs & maintenance associated with the building.
+Also, the office equipment and the advertising expenses, commissions, travel expenses, selling and marketing supplies, and administrative and general supplies.

-We will now see some live examples of Selling, General & Administrative expenses of some companies.
+We will now see some live examples of companies selling General & Administrative expenses.
 We can get the data from the income statement of the company.

 We can get the report from the financial tab of ITC limited.
-We need to choose an income statement in order to view the SG&A expenses.
+We need to choose an income statement to view the SG&A expenses.

 Source: Yahoo Finance